UK Prime Minister Theresa May resigns after Brexit failure

 In her resignation letter, Ms Leadsom told the prime minister she no longer believed that her approach would deliver on the 2016 referendum result to leave the EU.

-Amid months of political paralysis over Brexit, the clamour for the PM to stand down has been growing, and intensified after disastrous results in the May 2 English local elections.
+After months of political paralysis over Brexit, the clamour for the PM to stand down has been growing, and intensified after disastrous results in the May 2 English local elections.

-The Conservatives are expected to fare similarly badly in this week's European Parliament elections when the results are announced late Sunday, projected to come fifth, behind the Green Party.
+The Conservatives are expected to fare similarly badly in this week's European Parliament elections when the results are announced late Sunday, when they are projected to come fifth, behind the Green Party.

+The leadership battle could take about six weeks, during which time Mrs May may try to pass some of the less controversial parts of her Brexit deal.
+She is also set to meet with Donald Trump during his state visit to the UK from June 3-5.

+Many of Mrs May's former allies have now turned against her, with foreign secretary Jeremy Hunt urging her to give up on her efforts to pass her Brexit legislation, The Times reported.
+Home secretary Sajid Javid also told her that her bid for a second referendum was doomed.